cnerg/cnerg.github.com/source/jobs/main.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 CNERG is happy to provide opportunities for interested undergraduates to
 become involved in our computational research.
-Like most research groups,
+As with most research groups,
 there are frequently tasks and assignments that are appropriate for an
 undergraduate who is just developing their research skills.
 The following
-paragraphs will hopefully give you an idea of what to expect if you joined our
+paragraphs will hopefully give you an idea of what to expect if you were to
-CNERG community.
+join our CNERG community.

 Many research groups will assign repetitive tasks to undergraduates that
 require minimal skills as a way for them to contribute and learn about the